eps696/stylegan2/README.md

 ```
  play_vectors.bat ffhq-1024-f.pkl blonde458.npy vectors_ffhq
 ```
 This will load base dlatent point from `_in/blonde458.npy` and move it along latent direction vectors from `_in/vectors_ffhq`, one by one.
-Result is saved as a looped video.
+Result is saved as looped video.

 [StyleGAN2]: <https://github.com/NVlabs/stylegan2>
 [Peter Baylies]: <https://github.com/pbaylies/stylegan2>